Hello and Welcome!

 We know it can be hard for you and very hard for your child to be dropped off in an unfamiliar environment especially if others may by crying.
 This separation anxiety is a very healthy, normal behavior.
 This is very short lived in the span of infant development and quick goodbyes end up being the best for everyone.
 However, at first it may seem your child is very distressed.
 We work very hard to comfort him or her and distract in a positive way from your departure.
 Over time, the infants will come right in smiling and even not want to leave!
 We do not recommend “sneaking out”, occasionally is fine but in the long term, this tends to leave children more stressed and less ready to settle in. ***Please note if you bring your child in a hand carry style car seat you need to take it with you when you drop off your child.
 We do not store car seats.
 With regards to strollers, only umbrella type strollers are permitted.
 If you walk or catch the bus to school you need to get permission from Barb or Robyn to store your stroller***

-Aside from talking face to face, we use daily sheets; these are located on the side of the parent board.
+Aside from talking face to face, we use daily sheets; these are located on top of your child's cubby area.
 It is mandatory for every parent to fill the top portion so we know where your child is at for the day, and the teachers will fill out the bottom portion.
 This is where we write down your infant’s bottle, meals, naps, and diapers for the day.
 We also let you know if we are running out of diapers or diaper cream, and a few notes about your child’s day.
 Please remember to sign our child in and out every day.
-The sign in and out binder is on the shelf below the parent board.
+The sign in and out clipboard is on top of the cubbys.

 It is required by licensing that you label all bottles with both your child’s first and last name.
 All bottles should be brought in a labeled lunch bag. **You need to bring a complete bottle set for each feeding.** We offer both a morning and afternoon snack.
 If you would like to bring in your own food please label it and store it in your child’s cubby basket.